abdurehman4/rconv/README.md

 *Note: If you are rebuilding it, then run :* ``make clean-build``

-To install the build program run:
+To install the built program run:

 ``sudo make install``